2021 Western North America heat wave: Newfoundland and Labrador

-Weakened by interaction with the Hudson Bay waters, and having not set any record in Quebec, the heat wave arrived to the mainland part of Newfoundland and Labrador, but before dissipating in the Atlantic Ocean, it still managed to beat some daily records.
+Weakened by interaction with the Hudson Bay waters, the heat wave still managed to beat some daily records in Newfoundland and Labrador.
 Hopedale registered 25.1 C on July 5, while Happy Valley-Goose Bay reached 33.2 C the following day.

 United States

-The heat wave broke numerous records by large margins.
+The heat wave broke numerous records by large margins, particularly in the Pacific Northwest.
 Several large cities, including Portland, Seattle, and Spokane, experienced high temperatures far exceeding 100 F and low temperatures higher than the area's normal daily high temperatures.
 The heat wave beat Washington's all-time heat record in Hanford (120 F) and tied one for Oregon (119 F at two places, including at Pelton Dam).
 The same temperature was noted in Peshastin in Chelan County, Washington, where temperatures soared to 119 F on June 29, slightly surpassing the previous all-time high for the state.